 Bitterroot Cross Country Ski Page was revised extensively.
 Click line B above

 to go to the link.
-Previously major Updates made
+Many updates made

 indicated with an *